ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 -   REQUIRED.
 Seconds since unix epoch that represents when the [Passport Visa Source](#passport-visa-source) made the claim.

--   Its use by a Claim Clearinghouse is described in the [Passport Visa Expiry](#passport-visa-expiry) section.
+-   Its use by a Passport Clearinghouse is described in the [Passport Visa Expiry](#passport-visa-expiry) section.

 -   If a [Claim